renbytes/arla/README.md

 This library provides the core components, interfaces, and data structures for the Affective Reflective Learning Architecture (ARLA).
 It is a world-agnostic foundation for building cognitive agents.

 Overview
-arla-core contains the fundamental building blocks for creating intelligent agents:
+agent-core contains the fundamental building blocks for creating intelligent agents:

 ECS Abstractions: Defines the base CognitiveComponent and CognitiveSystem classes.